Ewooral/Full-Stack-Web-Dev-HUST/server/nodejs/express js/notes.md

 the final request handler.
 They sit between the initial request and the final response and can perform various tasks such as modifying the request or response objects, executing additional code, or handling errors.

-Middleware functions can be used for various purposes, such as authentication, logging, input validation, error handling, and more.
+Middleware functions can be used for various purposes, such as `authentication`, `logging`, `input validation`, `error handling`, and more.
 They are defined using the `app.use()` method in Express and are executed in the order they are defined.

 Middleware functions have access to the `request` and `response` objects, as well as a `next` function that is used